StackStorm/st2docs/docs/source/install/config/webui.rst

 Authentication
 --------------

-To configure st2web to support authentication, edit ``config.js`` and add ``auth:true`` to every server that supports authentication.
+To configure st2web to support authentication, edit ``config.js`` and add an ``auth:`` line for every server that supports authentication.
+This should specify the URL to the auth service - usually this will look something like ``auth: 'https://192.168.16.20/auth'``.
 To enable authentication on the server side, please refer to :doc:`/authentication`.